 Feel the music!
 Choose a few songs using the internet, or your personal music selection.
 Take time to listen to them from start to finish.
 Give yourself permission to feel the emotions brought out by the lyrics and the beat – positive or negative.
 It’s also a great idea to create playlists for different moods – something for when you need to relax, when you need a good cry, or when you need to feel energized to clean or get some exercise.
 This helps us become more self-aware of our emotions and manage those uncomfortable ones, too.

 Write it down!

-Journaling or writing a letter to someone (even if it’s never sent) can help us process confusing or uncomfortable feelings, practice gratitude or feel inspired.
+Journaling or writing a letter to someone (even if it’s never sent) can help us process confusing or uncomfortable feelings.
 Use a writing prompt, such as the ones below.
 What you do with your writing is up to you…rip it up, read it aloud in private, at an open mic or as a recording to share with others.